mcombeau/ft_transcendance/notes.md

 - Nginx

-  - have an actual url
+  - fix callback URL for 42 auth

 - Nice to have
   - invite notif on profile ?